Defining Mock API Endpoints to Handle HTTP Requests

 • Exact: When "exact" is picked, the defined API Endpoint expects to receive the exact contents specified in the Request Body.
 If the API Endpoint doesn't receive the exact same contents then no response will be returned by the API Endpoint.

 • Any: When "any" is picked, the defined API Endpoint will not check and compare the contents of the request body.
-A response will be returned by the Api-On-Cloud API Server as long as the Calling Application sends a request with a body.
-The Content-Type.
+A response will be returned by the ApiOnCloud mock server as long as the Calling Application sends a request with a body and the selected content-type

 If Content-Type is application/json and